 <Baudelaire mode OFF> Wait.
 There is paying for sex, watching images of it, struggling to make it work in marriages, and there is insanity caused by it.
 Face-bending hysterics in 19th century neurology clinics look like rock stars before they evolved.
 The four stages of delirium — épileptoide, clownisme, attitudes passionnelle, derile —span from a self-cradling soft rock to screamo.

 In some ways sex suffered from being studied in the main by doctors, looking for pathology, conditions, maladies and cures.
-That complices are structures, calls and translators between the conscious and subliminal, that illness is not illness but ordinary, for people out of time with outlets for their own libidinal expression, is still a contemporary concept.
+That complexes are structures, calls and translators between the conscious and subliminal, that illness is not illness but ordinary, for people out of time with outlets for their own libidinal expression, is still a contemporary concept.
 Japanese ivory clam shells open to reveal erotic carvings.
-Leda rapes a swan (what, you think it consented?)
+Leda rapes a swan (you reckon it consented?)
 Fetishes and taboos.
 Nazis ransack and burn sexologist Magnus Hirschfield’s research material.
-The defense of ethnic bodies as a dangerous practice, because we fear what they’re going to say.
+The defence of ethnic bodies as a dangerous practice because we fear what they’re going to say.

 Sex as problem, always.
 While Kinsey lectures packed out sports halls with 9000 attendees, flat screens relay campus debates happening today.
 Young women — agitated, educated and organised — discuss the right to wear a burka, to hide in a cloth bag from a misconception of a misconception.
 Fearlessness has been replaced by the right to fear.
 (There are commentators who suggest that sexuality is, let’s face it, for young people.
 Whatever it takes to distance themselves.
 Throw in paedophilia and the fear of exploitation, the window for reciprocated heterosexuality slips to about six years.)